Loading…

 Q7.
 What is moratorium period provided in Wind Sector?

 Ans.
-Moratorium / grace period is the period during which borrower repays only interest on loan availed and maximum moratorium / grace period available for Wind projects financing is upto one year.
+Moratorium / grace period is the period during which borrower repays only interest on loan availed and maximum moratorium / grace period available for Wind projects financing is up to 18 months from the date of SCOD / COD of the project, whichever is earlier.

 Q8.
 What is IREDA loan period?